-I created this Free Downloadable Conversion Chart that converts all of the basic baking ingredients from cups to grams and ounces.
+I created this Free Downloadable Baking Conversion Chart that converts all of the basic baking ingredients from cups to grams and ounces.

 IMPORTANT NOTES: These measurements are based on my learning and experience.
 You might notice other charts vary and that can be for multiple reasons (e.g. different flours weigh different amounts or you scoop rather than fill your measuring cup).
 I measure each 1 oz as 30g, not 28g.
 As long as you consistently use my chart for all of the ingredients your recipe will work out great.

 Now, take for instance flour.
 1 cup is equal to 5oz or 150g.
 However, 1 cup of sugar is equal to 8oz or 240g.
 You will see that the same 1 cup measurement doesn’t always equal the same in grams and ounces.
 The reason is that 1 cup of sugar isn’t the same weight as flour because sugar is heavier than flour.

 You will see that all ingredients are different weights but if you use my chart you can easily see how to convert weights including liquids in any recipe.
 Liquid is measured in milliliters and fluid ounces.

-If you know anyone who would like this chart then share this chart with them.
+If you know anyone who would like this chart then share this weight conversion table with them.
 It will come in really handy when you come across an amazing recipe but it’s in cups or another measurement.

 If you like this conversion chart and find it helpful I also have an Egg Substitutes Chart that easily shows you how to substitute eggs in any recipe using regular ingredients like bananas, apple sauce and buttermilk.